kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 However, we get these huge gains because:

-1. We avoid allocating a bunch of temporary, unneeded objects at the `R` level,
+1. We avoid allocating a bunch of (small, but temporary and unneeded) objects at the `R` level,

 2. We avoid the excessive branching associated with the `drop` argument,